Vitaliano23/FDS_COMP_2025/README.md

 ```

 ## How to use
-To run the project, simply execute the `main.py` file in your preferred environment (Kaggle, VS Code, or any Python IDE).
+To run the project, simply execute the `main.py` file in Kaggle or VS Code.
 The script imports the three model modules and runs them to generate the submission files.

 ## Short description of the models